PracticingDeveloper/practicingruby.com/_posts/2010-12-14-uses-for-modules-3.md

 categories: articles
 author: Gregory Brown
 permalink: articles/uses-for-modules-3
+summary: See how modules can be used as namespaced function bags, and as singleton objects.
+issue_number: '1.10'
 ---

 > Note: This article series on modules is also available as a [PDF download].
 The